Jonas-Meier/FrustratinglySimpleFsDet/README.md

   * --unfreeze-roi-box-head-fcs: unfreeze certain ROI-Box-Head fc layers (if any).
 Set indices starting by 1.
 * --double-head: experimental setting with separate heads for base classes and novel classes.
 Requires the usage of exact two FC layers in the ROI Box Head and requires the heads to be split at index 2 (config ROI_BOX_HEAD.SPLIT_AT_FC)
 * --shots: shot parameter(s)
-* --seeds: seed(s) representing different data groups
+* --seeds: seed(s) representing different data groups (single seed or two seeds, representing a range with both start and end being inclusive!)
 * --lr: learning rate (Default: `0.001` for batch size 16).
 Set to -1 for automatic linear scaling dependent on batch size.
 * --override-surgery: rerun surgery even if surgery model already exists (e.g. necessary when using same settings but different `double_head` setting)
+* The maximum iteration, the learning rate decay steps and the checkpoint interval may be overridden using the arguments --max-iter, --lr-decay-steps and --ckpt-interval, respectively.
+If not specified, hard-coded values depending on dataset and shot are used.

 ## Inference
 Inference can either be run directly in the command line via: